 Panola Schools is determined to set a fair and true GPA that will fit all students in every aspect of success.
-The following guidelines will be followed for students entering the 9th grade during the 2020-2021 year (and after).
+The following guidelines will be followed for students entering the 9th grade during the 2019-2020 year (and after).
+Grades for courses completed in the spring of senior year will not be calculated into ranking.

-- GPA will be calculated at the end of each semester. - To be ranked a student must have at least three (3) half credits in core subjects. - Six weeks grades will not determine GPA. - Any course that is designated as an AP or College course will be weighted with an additional ten (+10) points for each course, pre-AP will have additional five (+5) with the exception of PE, including college PE. - Algebra II, Precalculus, and any other Mathematics course that requires Algebra II as a prerequisite, not taken as dual credit, will be weighted with an additional five points (+5) added to each semester grade. - Chemistry, Physics, and Environmental Systems, and Anatomy and Physiology not taken as dual credit will be weighted with an additional five points (+5) added to each semester grade. - Spanish III & IV will be weighted with an additional ten points (+10) added to each semester grade. - PE courses will not be weighted nor used in determining GPA rank. - Students attending Early College High School must complete a minimum of 4 semesters, including December grads, not including summer school, prior to January of their senior year to be considered for Valedictorian or Salutatorian.
-Credits in at least 8 core courses must be earned during these 4 semesters. - Students attending Panola Charter School must earn a minimum of 10 credits prior to January of their senior year, have a GPA of 90 or above, have passed all required STAAR EOCs, and complete an endorsement to be considered for Valedictorian or Salutatorian. - Valedictorian and Salutatorian will be determined by GPA and Ranking calculated by using grades completed by the end of the 1st semester of their senior year.
+- GPA will be calculated at the end of each semester. - To be ranked a student must have at least three (3) half credits in core subjects. - Six weeks grades will not determine GPA. - Any course that is designated as an AP or College course will be weighted with an additional ten (+10) points for each course, pre-AP will have additional five (+5) with the exception of PE, including college PE. - Algebra II, Precalculus, and any other Mathematics course that requires Algebra II as a prerequisite, not taken as dual credit, will be weighted with an additional five points (+5) added to each semester grade. - Chemistry, Physics, and Environmental Systems, and Anatomy and Physiology not taken as dual credit will be weighted with an additional five points (+5) added to each semester grade. - Spanish Ill & IV will be weighted with an additional ten points (+10) added to each semester grade. - PE courses will not be weighted nor used in determining GPA rank.

+- Valedictorian and Salutatorian eligibility requirements for students attending Early College High School and Panola Charter School: - Complete a minimum of 4 semesters at Panola Schools, including December grads, not including summer school, earning credits in at least 8 core courses during that time. - Complete an endorsement, including Algebra II. - Must have a GPA of 90 or above, at the end of the fall semester of their senior year. - Passed all required STAAR EOCs.

-RANKING PROCEDURES
+CLASS RANKING PROCEDURES